aidi-zhang/aidi-zhang.github.io/_pages/main.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my website!
 I am a Ph.D. candidate in the Computational Fluid Dynamics Laboratory at UC Berkeley, supervised by Prof. Philip Marcus.
-Currently, I am working on understanding the three-dimensional structure and the remarkable longevity of Jupiter's Great Red Spot (GRS), which has persisted for at least 166 years.
+My research interests lie in the physics of flows in geophysical and astrophysical fluid dynamics.
+My Ph.D. thesis focuses on understanding the three-dimensional structure and the remarkable longevity of Jupiter's Great Red Spot (GRS), which has persisted for at least 166 years.
+In September 2024, I will be joining the Convection & Climate Group at the University of Chicago.
 You can read more about me [here](/about)

 <br>